LearningWithMerritt/Classroom-Notes/5-Networking/1-Internet/Client-Server-Model.md

 <br>

-`Domain Name System (DNS)` translates human-readable domain names like `google.com` into IP addresses that computers can understand.
+`Domain Name System (DNS)` or `Domain Name Service` translates human-readable domain names like `google.com` into IP addresses that computers can understand.
 * DNS is essentially the internet's `phone book` or `contacts app`.

 <br>

+The `namespace` is the entire collection of computer names and their associated IP addresses stored in databases on DNS name servers around the globe.

-A `Domain Name System (DNS) server` is a crucial component of the Internet infrastructure that translates human-readable domain names (like `www.example.com`) into IP addresses (like `192.0.2.1`) that computers use to identify each other on the network.
+A `Domain Name System (DNS) server` or `name server` is a crucial component of the Internet infrastructure that translates human-readable domain names (like `www.example.com`) into IP addresses (like `192.0.2.1`) that computers use to identify each other on the network.
 * This translation process is essential for enabling web browsing, email, and other Internet services.

 <br>

+A `resolver` is the DNS client that requests information from DNS Name Servers.

 A computer must know the IP address of a DNS server in order to resolve domain names into IP addresses.
 * Without a DNS server a device cannot find servers on the Internet.